 Is it safe to get chiropractic adjustments?

 Yes, it is safe to get chiropractic adjustments from a trained and licensed doctor of chiropractic.

-Those are much better odds than taking anti-inflammatory meds, such as NSAIDs, for pain.
-NSAIDs (non-steroidal anti-inflammatory drugs) are not even as effective as spinal adjustments at relieving neck pain.
-NSAIDs certainly don’t correct the cause of your problem.
+Adjustment techniques have much better odds than taking anti-inflammatory meds, such as NSAIDs, for pain.
+NSAIDs (non-steroidal anti-inflammatory drugs) are less effective as spinal adjustments at relieving neck pain.
+NSAIDs don’t correct the cause of your problem.

 Side effects of chiropractic adjustments are rare.
 Potential dangers include: